Reasons for a child to be taken into care

 What happens when a child is taken into care?

-Now you’ve learnt why children are placed in foster care, and the reasons for foster care, learn more about becoming a foster carer today.
+Now you’ve learnt the most common reasons social services would take a child or why children can be placed in foster care, learn more about becoming a foster carer today.
 Alternatively, for more information or advice, get in touch with any of our experts at Capstone Foster Care today.See more articles…